-What if the beneficiary decides not to go to college?
+What if the beneficiary decides not to use the 529 funds?
 The donor can change the beneficiary of the plan as often as is needed.
 However, the new beneficiary must be a member of the previous beneficiary's family, which includes children, grandchildren, brothers, sisters, spouses, nieces, nephews, aunts, uncles, cousins and in-laws.

 What type of education is included?
-Post-high school education, including undergraduate education, graduate education, and technical training.
+Elementary, high school, college, graduate education, and technical training.
 The expenses that can be paid include tuition, room and board, books, and supplies.